info

 How we process your case at UDI

-What happens at the National arrival centre?
+What happens at the National Arrival Centre?

 Applicants have no choice or influence in the matter of whether they will be interviewed while at the National arrival centre.
 It all depends on how many people have applied for protection at the same time.

-If you have to move into an ordinary reception centre before UDI can interview at the arrival centre, you should be prepared that it may take a long time before you are called in for your interview and before you receive an answer regarding your application for protection.
+If you have to move into an ordinary reception centre before UDI can interview at the arrival centre, you should be prepared for a long wait for your interview and an answer regarding your application for protection.

 Why does it take so long to get an interview?

 The asylum interview is necessary for UDI to be able to assess your application for protection.
 It is the most important opportunity you have to explain your reasons for why you need protection.
-UDI allocates a lot of time for asylum interviews and each case requires a good amount of planning and resources.
+UDI allocates a lot of time for asylum interviews, and each case requires a good amount of planning and resources.
 As such, it takes us a long time to interview everyone who comes to Norway.

 How long does it take to receive an answer after the interview?